 Choosing a Shade: Silverman personally believes that warm tones look good on just about everyone, and "the level of warmth is what you would want to tweak in accordance with skin tone—some people can carry off more warmth than others depending on levels of red or pink undertones in the skin."

-Goes Great With: Anything really.
+Goes Great With: Anything, really.
 Try a glossy pink lip and a smokey eye for a makeup look that'll still pop against a warmer hair color.

 Josephine Skriver's Waves

-Victoria's Secret model Josephine Skriver is another celeb who immediately comes to mind when we think of honey-brown hair.
+Model Josephine Skriver is another celeb who immediately comes to mind when we think of honey-brown hair.
 She often wears her tresses in loose waves, which is right on-brand with her Victoria's Secret background.

 Gigi Hadid's Bronzed Highlights